JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - Less overfitting: Tree ensembles fit noise and don’t generalise as well to 2025.

-- Interpretable & compliant: Coefficients/odds ratios are transparent for coaches and use only allowed pre-set inputs (no leakage), easy to re-fit.
+- Interpretable & compliant: Coefficients/odds ratios are transparent for coaches and use only allowed pre-set inputs (no leakage), easy to refit.

 - Better calibration: More reliable probabilities for decision-making.

-### Key takeaway
+### Key takeaways

-- Even the best model has AUC ≈ 0.52–0.53, only slightly above random → pre-set context alone has limited predictive power.
+- Even the best model has AUC ≈ 0.52–0.53, only slightly above random, meaning that pre-set context alone has limited predictive power.

-- Real signal is in in-set execution (play, decisions, pressure), which is intentionally excluded here; this model is a clean, leakage-safe baseline, not a high-accuracy predictor.
+- Real signal is in in-set execution (play, decisions, pressure), which is intentionally excluded here since this model is a clean, leakage safe baseline, not a high accuracy predictor.

 **Model performance plots for the winning model (logreg_bal):**